GoesToEleven/html-css/060_google-responsive-flexbox-examples/01_readme/readme.txt

-These examples come from this Google Web Fundamentals:
+These examples come from Google's Web Fundamentals:

 Responsive web design patterns are quickly evolving, but there are a handful of established patterns that work well across the desktop and mobile devices